 This course will examine the city as a crucible of ethnic identity exploring both the racial and ethnic dimensions of urban life in the U.S. from the Civil War to the present.
+(Cross-listed with USP 104.)

 106. Ethnoracial Transformations of U.S. Communities (4)